haiwen/seafile-admin-docs/manual/setup_binary/https_with_nginx.md

 # Enabling HTTPS with Nginx

-After completing the installation of [Seafile Server Community Edition](./installation_ce.md) and [Seafile Server Professional Edition](./installation_pro.md), communication between the Seafile server and clients runs over (unencrypted) HTTP.
+After completing the installation of [Seafile Server Professional Edition](./installation_pro.md), communication between the Seafile server and clients runs over (unencrypted) HTTP.
 While HTTP is ok for testing purposes, switching to HTTPS is imperative for production use.

 HTTPS requires a SSL certificate from a Certificate Authority (CA).
 Unless you already have a SSL certificate, we recommend that you get your SSL certificate from [Let’s Encrypt](https://letsencrypt.org/) using Certbot.
 If you have a SSL certificate from another CA, skip the section "Getting a Let's Encrypt certificate".